TomaszRewak/C-sharp-stack-only-json-parser/README.md

 The StackOnlyJsonParser combines the System.Text.Json library with C# 9 code generators to allow for fast and GC-friendly JSON deserialization.

-It's intended mostly for the low latency and real time systems.
+It's intended mostly for the low latency and real time systems that have to deal with big data flows under a requirement of a small memory footprint.

 ## Setting it up